HOGA Gaharu Tea Valley (务边沉香山茶园) is not your average tea valley!

 Their very name HOGA comes from “Holistic Gaharu” as they are very passionate about keeping their plantation as chemical-free as possible!

-The plantation started out close to the year 1992 with 200 seedlings as a bid to study and conserve this type of tree which under threat from heavy logging.
+The plantation started out close to the year 1992 with 200 seedlings as a bid to study and conserve this type of tree which was under threat from heavy logging.

 After 15 years, the 200 seedlings grew to produce new seeds.